sankalpbisan/MLOps_practice_project_students_performance_indicator/README.md

     streamlit run app.py
     ```

     This will start the Streamlit application.
-By default, it runs on `http://127.0.0.1:8501` (Streamlit uses port 8501, not 5000).
+By default, it runs on `http://127.0.0.1:8501`.

 * **Making Predictions:**